-The Coronavirus has unleashed havoc on a global level.
+The global shutdown situation has unleashed havoc on a global level.
 The main problems now seem to be centered on the United States, where the economy is under the threat of being shut down on a national level.
 States like California, New York, and New Jersey have ordered the closure of businesses that are not providing essential services.
 Before these lockdowns, individual companies have reduced their operations and have ordered their employees to work from home.
 Grocery stores and stores like Walmart and Target are all out of toilet paper, and many food items are out of stock across the country.
 One industry; however, has experienced a major shock to its businesses.

 Aviation is under a full-fledged economic attack with many companies' businesses being severely affected.
 At the center of this disaster in the United States is American Airlines, United Airlines, Delta Air Lines, and Boeing.
 In response to the major reduction in travel among the public, the airlines and Boeing have requested a bailout from the Federal Government.